Frequently Asked Questions

 What is Jeff’s Place?

 Jeff’s Place provides FREE peer-based bereavement support groups for children, teens, young adults, and their families.
 We also offer education and training to local schools, mental health agencies, organizations or other community organizations interested in issues of children and grief.
 Furthermore, we will assist with crisis intervention following a death.
 We also offer fee-based individual counseling on a sliding scale.

 How often and at what time is group held?

-We offer multiple biweekly groups at our location in Framingham.
+We offer multiple groups that run biweekly at our location in Framingham.
 Please contact Melissa, our Program Director, for more details as to which specific group may be right for you.

 What does an average evening group look like?